census-instrumentation/opencensus-specs/stats/gRPC.md

 | grpc_server_method | Full gRPC method name, including package, service and method, e.g. com.exampleapi.v4.BookshelfService/Checkout |
 | grpc_server_status | gRPC server status code returned, e.g. OK, CANCELLED, DEADLINE_EXCEEDED                                        |

-`grpc_server_method` is available in the context for the entire RPC call handling.
+`grpc_server_method` is set when an incoming request starts and is available in the context for the entire RPC call handling.
-`grpc_server_status` is only available around metrics recorded at the end of the request.
+`grpc_server_status` is set when an incoming request finishes and is only available around metrics recorded at the end of the incoming request.

 ### Default views